 We respect your right to educate your children at home and aim to provide information and guidance for parents who are considering or have decided to Electively home educate (EHE) their children.

-We want to work with all parents that electively home educate their children and while we are not legally obliged to provide any resources for children and young people educated at home.
-We aim to:
+In addition to this, we want to work with all parents that electively home educate their children and aim to:

 - provide advice and support on curriculum matters